bloominstituteoftechnology/LambdaMUD-Project/README.md

 * Implement user registration and login via calls to the server API
   * Store the response token for subsequent API requests
 * Create a game view for a logged in user
-  * Make an `init` request upon loading game view to receive the player's starting location and unique `id`
+  * Make an `init` request upon loa ding game view to receive the player's starting location and unique `id`
   * Subscribe to the pusher channel named `p-channel-<uuid>` and bind to `broadcast` events
     * Handle incoming `broadcast` messages by displaying them to the player
   * Parse user commands, then make API calls based on valid inputs